kkujala/distroless-from-scratch/README.md

 ### Building

-The utility script fo building can be invoked without parameters `./build.sh`, or with distribution or distributions defined `./build.sh debian10`.
+The utility script fo building can be invoked without parameters `./build.sh` in which case it will build all the operating systems, images, and tags.

+Individual OSs, images, and tags can be build with command line options.
+The `./build.sh -h` shows the usage and the available options.

-It will build all the combinations for distributions, types, and tags with `buildah`.
-The built images use `OCI` manifest type `v1`.
+It will build all the combinations for distributions, types, and tags with `buildah` by default.
+The built images use `OCI` manifest type `v1` in that case.

 Alternatively the `Dockerfiles` can be built separately with other tools.